chinitaberrio/cam_lidar_calibration/README.md

 Extrinsic parameters will be displayed in both the commandline and RViz.

-- In the commandline, the first 3 values are Euler rotation angles (pitch, roll, yaw) and last 3 for translation (x,y,z).
+- In the commandline, the first 3 values are Euler rotation angles (roll, pitch, yaw) and last 3 for translation (x,y,z).

 - In RViz, the same values are displayed, except rotation angles are in Quaternion instead of Euler.